memomsft/delta-lake-optimizations/docs/02-lab-optimizations.md

 ![Setup](img/opti9.png)

-We can see that there are more rows as this is the original version.
-So, let's restore the table to the earlier state by replacing its contents with the previous content:
+We can see that there are more rows as this is previous version before the deletion.
+So, let's restore the table to this earlier version by using the time travel feature:

 ```sql